 | Leeds Building Society | 85 years remaining from the start of the mortgage. |

-The conveyancers that we work with undertake Carmel lease extensions and help protect your position.
+The conveyancers that we work with handle Carmel lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.